NoRedInk/rails_edge_test/README.md

 ### Nix support

 In order to get Nix working you need to have [direnv](https://github.com/direnv/direnv) installed.
+You will have to `direnv allow` to load the current `.envrc`.
 You can then run from the top level folder:

 ```
-cd nix && bundix -m --ruby=ruby_2_5 && cd .. && direnv reload
+./nix/update-gemset.sh
 ```

 ## Contributing